MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Prototype.md

 ## Step 1: Select Hardware

-To begin your prototyping journey, [select a board](./Boards.md) or use your existing hardware to run Windows IoT Enterprise that meets the following [requirements](./Hardware_Requirements.md).
+To begin your prototyping journey, you can use your existing hardware that meets the Windows IoT Enterprise [hardware requirements](./Hardware_Requirements.md) or select one of the [recommended hardware platforms and boards](./Platforms_and_Boards.md).

 ## Step 2: Evaluate Edition